nippur72/asmproc/README.md

 basic end
 ```

-Allows to enter basic programs directly from the assembler source.
+Allows to enter BASIC programs directly from the assembler source.

-The machine language code is put after the basic code and it's hidden to LIST command.
+If you put machine language code after the basic code, it will be hidden to LIST command.

-Enclosing an assembler symbol (e.g. a label) in "{}" causes the corresponding
+Enclosing an assembler symbol (e.g. a label) in `"{}"` causes the corresponding
 4-digit decimal number to be entered in the basic text as tokens.
 It is thus allowed
 to basic to call assembler subroutines.

-Quoted string text can contain "{codes}" for special characters, in
+Quoted string text can contain `{codes}` for special characters, in
-the format "{shift key}" or "{cbm k}" (substitute "k" with actual key).
+the format `{shift k}` or `{cbm k}` (substitute "k" with the actual key).

 The following special codes are also supported:
 ```